xiekunwhy/kmerDedup/README.md

 # cites
 I am working in industry and my english is so so, so I am not so professional to write papers, and there is no related paper in the near further.
 You can cite this github repository directly, but in your own risk.

-You may need to cite the corresponding papers of which you have used in this pipeline.
+You may need to cite the corresponding papers of the software which you have used in this pipeline.